raphi/raphi.github.io/_posts/2016-12-13-micro-services-coupling-problems.md

 - A client service must know the location of each (new) service instance
 - ...

-The schema above is omitting lots of relations to keep it readable.
+The schema above is skipping lots of relations to keep it readable.
 But one can imagine the increasing complexity when adding new services, services communication between each other and the outer-world, etc.

-An ideal micro-service is *independent* and can *evolve on it's own*.
+An ideal micro-service is *independent* and can *evolve on its own*.
 This architecture naturally pushes us away from shared mutable states.
 To successfully implement a *scalable micro-service architecture*, we need to embrace it and communicate as much as reasonably possible in an *asynchronous real-time manner*.

 ## Event-based micro-service architecture & data management